buttonwoodcx/doc-bcx-aurelia-dnd/index.md

 ## bcx-aurelia-dnd is not an Aurelia plugin

 Technically, `bcx-aurelia-dnd` doesn't depend on Aurelia, it only uses `aurelia-event-aggregator` to provide better integration with Aurelia.
 There is nothing preventing you from using it with other front-end frameworks or even vanilla JavaScript.
+For example, we have an example with Vue 3 [Move box (Vue 3)](./examples/move-box-vue3).

 ## Alternative projects